Ecotrust/madrona/docs/studyregion.rst

 The study region is a (multi)polygon shape which defines where shapes can be created.
 If the ClipToStudyRegion manipulator is used on a feature, new shapes are clipped to this boundary.
 It is highly recomended to create/choose your study region with great consideration up front; changing the study region at a later date is MUCH more complicated as all the user shapes will need to be re-clipped.
-Fortunately MarineMap stores the original geometry as well as the "manipulated" version so such clipping will never destroy the original digitized shape.
+Fortunately Madrona stores the original geometry as well as the "manipulated" version so such clipping will never destroy the original digitized shape.

 Create a New Study Region